Overview

 Create a Device

-The fastest way to get up and running is to install QEMU, but the most scalable is to create devices in GCP or AWS.
+Now that we’ve installed our agent, we need to give it a device to use.
+The fastest way to get up and running is to use Docker, but the most scalable is to create devices in GCP or AWS.
+To create an Ubuntu desktop for our agent to use, select one of the following options ▼

 List running devices